Toward AGT for parabolic sheaves: The algebra action

 of \eqref{eqn:w gen} acts on $K^\br$ by the correspondence:

 \footnote{We make the same convention as in the footnote directly after \eqref{eqn:w gen}: if $s = i$ (respectively $s = j$), the corresponding summand in the formula above must have $a=0$ (respectively $c = 0$)} where we write $\tbd',...,\bd',\bd, \bd'',...,\tbd''$ for the degree vectors of the parabolic sheaves in \eqref{eqn:fv closed}, read left-to-right.
-Theorem \ref{thm:main} is equivalent to the fact that the right-hand side of \eqref{eqn:correspondence} is 0 as an endomorphism of $K^\br$, which we will now prove. \\
+Theorem \ref{thm:main} is equivalent to the fact that the right-hand side of \eqref{eqn:correspondence} is 0 as an endomorphism of $K^\br$, for all natural numbers $k>r_j$, which we will now prove. \\

 \begin{proof} \emph{of Theorem \ref{thm:main}:} Let us consider the dg scheme:

 whose closed points take the form: